imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/1_mesh_import.md

 ```

 The mesh has been successfully imported into the OpenFOAM format and stored within the `constant/polyMesh` folder.

+## The `polyMesh` directory

+The `polyMesh` subdirectory in the `constant` directory stores the computational mesh in OpenFOAM.
+There are five individual files with the following content:
+ - `points`: List of all nodes
+ - `faces`: List of all faces of the mesh
+ - `owner` and `neighbour`: Face-to-Cell relation of the mesh
+ - `boundary`: List of all patches with their respective name and fundamental patch types.

+The patch types specified in the boundary file, which are not associated with a geometric constraint are the generic `patch` and `wall`.
+The `patch` type is assigned to open boundaries such as an inlet or outlet which does not involve any special handling of geometric approximation or numerical connections.

+The `wall` type also provides no special geometric or numerical handling, but is used for patches which coincide with a solid wall.
+The wall tag is required by some models, e.g. wall functions in turbulence modelling which require the distance to nearest wall.

+OpenFOAM is designed as a code for 3D space and defines all meshes as such.
+However, 2D and axi-symmetric problems can be simulated in OpenFOAM by generating a mesh in 3 dimensions and then applying special boundary conditions on any patch in the plane(s) normal to the direction(s) of interest.
+2D problems apply the `empty` patch type to the front and back patches, typically combined to a patch called `frontAndBackPlanes`.

 ## Mesh quality